ITSLeeds/TDS/coursework-template.md

 ## Ideas for coursework topics

+If this is a resit you must choose a different topic.

 If you are struggling for ideas and example code, these resources, in addition to the links provided in the lectures and practicals can help: